+Floors including sub-floors Repair category 1 Notes Floorboards are loose/uneven in places and slope off level in places which may be indicative of past settlement.
+It is not unusual to discover areas of past water spillage when floor coverings are

 Floors including sub-floors

 Repair category 1

-Notes There is evidence of creaking floor boards.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.